17Halbe/z-push/README.md

 ## Z-Push Image for tvial/docker-mailserver

-This z-push image is designed to work in lieu with the tvial/docker-mailserver (see [tomav/docker-mailserver](https://github.com/tomav/docker-mailserver) for further information have a look there.
+This z-push image is designed to work in lieu with the tvial/docker-mailserver (see [tomav/docker-mailserver](https://github.com/tomav/docker-mailserver) for further information.)

 #### The following variables are currently used: